kukkerszoper2000/projekt/README.md

-a tesla egy szar es gabi szereti a faszt
+a tesla egy szar es gabi szereti es meg a faszt is